neilramaswamy/structured-streaming/docs/guides/stream_options/triggers.md

 - Read and process more data immediately after each micro-batch finishes
 - Read and process data in a micro-batch every hour (or every 24 hours)

-  Processing a micro-batch on a schedule, such as hourly or daily, rather than just scheduling a batch job to run periodically allows you to _incrementally_ process your source data, without worrying about:
+Processing a micro-batch at a specified interval, such as hourly or daily, allows you to process your source data with the following benefits:

+- Incremental processing: no need to keep track of what data you have and haven't processed
-  - Delivery semantics, like at-least-once or exactly-once, as noted in [Fault Tolerance and Checkpoints]().
+- Delivery semantics: skuch as at-least-once or exactly-once, as noted in [Fault Tolerance and Checkpoints]()
-  - State created by [stateful operators](): old state is automatically removed.
+- State management: old state is automatically removed.

 !!! tip